About Herbs, Botanicals & Other Products

 Clinical Summary

 Pectin is a soluble fiber rich in galactoside residues.
-It is present in most plants but is concentrated in the peel and pulp of citrus fruits, and in apples.
+It is present in most plants, but is concentrated in the peel and pulp of citrus fruits and apples.
 Pectin is used as a gelling agent in food.
-It is also used as a remedy for diarrhea and for lowering cholesterol.
+It is also used as a remedy for diarrhea, to lower cholesterol, or to improve satiety.
 Modified Citrus Pectin (MCP) is an altered form of pectin that has shorter carbohydrate chains and is claimed to be better absorbed by the body.
-In vitro and animal studies show that pectin induces apoptosis in colonic adenocarcinoma cells (1) and has antiproliferative (2), anticancer (3), and antimetastatic effects (13).

-It has been promoted for reducing the risk of colon cancer and for reducing damage from radiation therapy but there is insufficient scientific evidence to support these uses.
-In a small non-randomized study, MCP was shown to increase the doubling time of prostate-specific antigen in patients with prostate cancer (6).
+Pectin has been promoted for reducing colon cancer risk and damage from radiation therapy, but there is insufficient scientific evidence to support these uses.
+In a small nonrandomized study, MCP increased the doubling time of prostate-specific antigen in patients with prostate cancer (6).

 Gastrointestinal side effects such as abdominal cramps and diarrhea have been reported with use of pectin (5) (6).